Ooh!: Background

-"Ooh!" was as written by Blige along with Sean Combs, Dimitri "The Natural aka D-Nat" Christo, and Mechalie Jamison, while production was helmed by Combs and Christo.
+"Ooh!" was as written by Blige along with Sean Combs, Dimitri "The Natural D-Nat" Christo, and Mechalie Jamison, while production was helmed by Combs and Christo.
 The song contains excerpts from the 1973 song "Singing a Song for My Mother" by American musician Hamilton Bohannon, itself widely known for being sampled on the 1991 hip-hop classic, "I Gotta Have It" by Ed O.G and Da Bulldogs.
 It was Combs who asked Blige to write over the Ed O.G. sample.
 In a 2003 interview with MTV News she commented: "Puff heard it and he sat there with his mouth open.
 He was [nodding his head], but he never said anything.
 He later said that "[That] was fire!" so we let Jimmy Iovine hear it and Jimmy was like, "I like it."
 Dr. Dre heard it and was like, "That's the joint right there."
 Then we played it for K-Gee and he just lost his mind.
 We played it for people all over the world when we went on the promotional tour and everything kept coming back 'Ooh, ooh, ooh, ooh, ooh, ooh'."